Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Zero-click searches for purely informative content

-(e.g. definitions, glossary entries),
+(e.g., definitions, glossary entries),

-Purely click-based lead gen strategies
+Purely click-based lead generation strategies

 no longer work with increasing

-zero-click searches
+zero-click searches.

 Early adaptation of the content strategy